 Kant’s state, then, does not require that actual decisions are made by the people at large, even through elected representatives.
 He holds that a single individual or small group can themselves adequately represent the people at large simply by adopting the point of view of the people.
 Insistence on a representative system (8:353) is not insistence on an elected representative system.
 Nonetheless it is clear that Kant holds that such an elective representative system is ideal.
 Republican constitutions, he claims, are prone to avoid war because, when the consent of the people is needed, they will consider the costs they must endure in a war (fighting, taxes, destruction of property, etc), whereas a non-republican ruler may be insulated from such concerns.
 In the “Doctrine of Right” he also notes that a republican system not only represents the people but does so “by all the citizens united and acting through their delegates” (6:342).

-The “Doctrine of Right” begins with a discussion of property, showing the importance of this right for the implementation of the innate right to freedom.
+The main text of the “Doctrine of Right” begins with a discussion of property, showing the importance of this right for the implementation of the innate right to freedom.
 Property is defined as that “with which I am so connected that another’s use of it without my consent would wrong me” (6:245).
-In one sense, if I am holding an object such as an apple, and another snatches it from my hand, I have been wronged because in taking the object from my physical possession, the other harms me (Kant does not specify whether this harm is because one’s current use of the apple is terminated or because one’s body is affected, but the latter fits the argument better).
+In one sense, if I am holding an object such as an apple, and another snatches it from my hand, I have been wronged because in taking the object from my physical possession, the other harms me because my body is affected.
 Kant calls this “physical” or “sensible” possession.
 It is not a sufficient sense of possession to count as rightful possession of an object.
 Rightful possession must be possession of an object so that another’s use of the object without my consent harms me even when I am not physically affected and not currently using the object.
 If someone plucks an apple from my tree, no matter where I am and no matter whether I am even aware of the loss I am prevented from using that apple.
 Kant calls this “intelligible possession”.

 His proof that there must be this intelligible possession and not merely physical possession turns on the application of human choice (6:246).
 An object of choice is one that some human has the capacity to use as means for various ends or purposes.
 Rightful possession would be the right to make use of such an object.
-Suppose that for some particular object, no one has rightful possession.
+Suppose that for some particular object, no one is allowed to have rightful possession.
 This would mean that a usable object would be beyond possible use.
-Kant grants that such a condition does not contradict the principle of right because it is compatible with everyone’s freedom in accordance with universal law.
 But putting an object beyond rightful use when humans have the capacity to use it would “annihilate” the object in a practical respect, treat it as nothing.
 Kant claims that this is problematic because in a practical respect an object is considered merely as an object of possible choice.
 This consideration of the mere form alone, the object simply as an object of choice, cannot contain any prohibition of use for an object, for any such prohibition would be freedom limiting itself for no reason.
 Thus in a practical respect an object cannot be treated as nothing, and so the object must be considered as at least potentially in rightful possession of some human being or other.
 So all objects within human capacity for use must be subject to rightful or intelligible possession.